How Initial Approval Works in Health Insurance ?

 When a policyholder requires medical treatment, especially in the case of planned procedures, they can take advantage of the cashless facility if the hospital is part of the insurer's network.

-1. Purpose of Initial Approval: Initial approval ensures that the proposed treatment or procedure aligns with the terms and conditions of your insurance policy.
+1. Purpose of Initial Approval: Initial approval ensures that the proposed treatment complies with your policy terms and conditions.
 It signifies that your insurer preliminarily agrees to cover the cost of the treatment subject to further verification.

-2. Verification Process: The verification process starts with the hospital sending a pre-authorisation form to your insurance provider.
+2. Verification Process: The process begins when the hospital submits a pre-authorization form to your insurer.
 This form contains valuable information, including:

 • Policyholder's name and insurance policy number